CITIZENSHIP IN THE WORLD BADGE FAIR

 1. YOU MUST WRITE 2 REPORTS IN ORDER TO ATTEND THE FAIR!

 Must be on paper.
-Donít forget to bring them with you.
+Do not forget to bring the papers with you or else you cannot see a counselor.

 One report on 3B and one on your choice of 7 A, B, D, or E. (Do Not Do 7C)!

-2. REPORT MUST BE IN YOUR OWN WORDS.
+2. REPORTS MUST BE IN YOUR OWN WORDS.

 Do not print information about a country from a website for 3B and hand that in.
 This is unacceptable!